 All this might sound very clinical and hospital based, and it is.
 But does donating your body mean you have to die in a hospital?
 Does body donation mean you have to give up the idea of keeping your loved ones at home for a time after death?
 Absolutely not.
-You are still in control (or as in control as death allows us to be).
+You are still in control.
 The timelines tend to be as follows:

 – If the body is unrefrigerated it must get to the medical school within 3 days.

 – If the body is refrigerated it must get to the medical school within 5 days.